elbecerrasoto/gym-forest-fire/README.md

 The created environment simulates a helicopter trying to extinguish a forest fire.

-The forest is simulated using a Forest Fire Automaton [Drossel and Schwabl (1992)] and <br>
+The forest is simulated using a Forest Fire Automaton [Drossel and Schwabl (1992)] and<br>
 the helicopter as a position on top of the lattice and some effect over the cells.

-At each time step the Agent has to make a decision to where in the neighborhood to move the helicopter, <br>
+At each time step the Agent has to make a decision to where in the neighborhood to move the helicopter,<br>
-then the helicopter moves and has some influence over the destination cell, <br>
+then the helicopter moves and has some influence over the destination cell,<br>
-the effect is simply changing it to another cell type, usually from 'fire' to 'empty' <br>
+the effect is simply changing it to another cell type, usually from 'fire' to 'empty'<br>
-and the reward is some function of the current state of the system, <br>
+and the reward is some function of the current state of the system,<br>
 usually just counting cells types, multiplying for some weights (positive for trees and negative for fires) and adding up.

 ### Cellular Automaton Rules
 **Forest Fire Automaton Drossel and Schwabl (1992)**

-Three type of cells: TREE, EMPTY and FIRE
+Three type of cells: TREE, EMPTY and FIRE.<br>
 At each time step and for each cell apply the following rules (order does not matter).
-*With probability f:                       Lighting Rule
+1. **Lighting Rule**<br>
+With probability f:<br>
 TREE turns into Fire
+2. **Propagation Rule**<br>
-*If at least one neighbor is FIRE:         Propagation Rule
+If at least one neighbor is FIRE:<br>
 TREE turns into Fire
-*Unconditional:                            Burning Rule
+3. **Burning Rule**<br>
+Unconditional:<br>
 FIRE turns into EMPTY
-*With probability p:
+4. **Growth Rule**<br>
-    EMPTY turns into TREE                    Growth Rule
+With probability p:<br>EMPTY turns into TREE

 Also two more cells were added.
-ROCK, does not interacts with anything
+* ROCK, does not interacts with anything
     Used as a true death cell
     Used on the Deterministic mode
     Used on the invariant boundary conditions
-LAKE, does not interacts with anything
+* LAKE, does not interacts with anything
     Used on other classes that inherit from ForestFire

+**Deterministic mode:**
-Deterministic mode: The automaton does not computes the Lighting and Growth rules, stops when there are no more FIRE cells.
+The automaton does not computes the Lighting and Growth rules, stops when there are no more FIRE cells.